Henry Weston Smith: Death

-On Sunday, August 20, 1876, Smith left a note on his cabin door after his Deadwood service, saying "Gone to Crook City to preach, and if God is willing, will be back at three o’clock."
-Friends concerned about the danger of Indians or thieves had warned Smith against walking alone and unarmed, but he is remembered as replying, "The Bible is my protection.
+On Sunday, August 20, 1876, Smith left a note on his cabin door after his Deadwood service, saying "Gone to Crook City to preach, and if God is willing, will be back at three o'clock."
+Friends concerned about the danger of Native Americans or thieves had warned Smith against walking alone and unarmed, but he is remembered as replying, "The Bible is my protection.
 It has never failed me yet."
 However, Smith was murdered as he walked to Crook City, his body found alongside the road by a local resident, the exact location no longer known.
-He had not been robbed, causing his death to be generally attributed to Indians, although some still believed he was killed by thieves.
-Another theory, however, held that he was murdered by a person or persons representing the saloons, brothels, casinos, and other 'vice dens' of Deadwood, who feared that his preaching would cut into their income.
+He had not been robbed, causing his death to be generally attributed to Native Americans, although some still believed he was killed by thieves.
+Another theory, however, held that he was murdered by a person or persons representing the saloons, brothels, casinos, and other "vice dens" of Deadwood, who feared that his preaching would cut into their income.
 Similar rumors had circulated after the recent murder of Wild Bill Hickok.

 Seth Bullock, Deadwood's sheriff, described Smith's death in an August 21, 1876 letter to Reverend J. S. Chadwick:

 "It becomes my painful duty to inform you that Rev. H. Weston Smith was killed by the Indians yesterday (Sunday) a short distance from this place.
 He had an appointment to preach here in the afternoon, and was on his way from Crook City when a band of Indians overtook him and shot him.
 His body was not mutilated in any way, and was found in the road a short time after the hellish deed had been done.
 His death was instantaneous as he was shot through the heart.
 His funeral occurred today from his home in this town.
 Everything was done by kind hands, that was possible under the circumstances, and a Christian burial given him.
 I was not personally acquainted with Mr. Smith, but knew him by reputation, as an earnest worker in his Master's Vineyard.
 He has preached here on several occasions, and was the only minister in the Hills.
 He died in the harness and his memory will be always with those who knew him.
 A letter from you which I found in his home causes me to convey this sad intelligence to you."

 Smith's body was buried in a hillside cemetery in Deadwood, the service conducted by C. E. Hawley, a member of Smith's flock, in the absence of other clergy.
 The casket was later moved to Mount Moriah Cemetery, with a life-sized statue marking his grave.